cockroachdb/docs/v2.2/build-a-php-app-with-cockroachdb.md

 Download the <a href="https://raw.githubusercontent.com/cockroachdb/docs/master/_includes/{{ page.version.version }}/app/txn-sample.php" download><code>txn-sample.php</code></a> file, or create the file yourself and copy the code into it.

 {{site.data.alerts.callout_info}}
-With the default `SERIALIZABLE` isolation level, CockroachDB may require the [client to retry a transaction](transactions.html#transaction-retries) in case of read/write contention.
+CockroachDB may require the [client to retry a transaction](transactions.html#transaction-retries) in case of read/write contention.
 CockroachDB provides a generic **retry function** that runs inside a transaction and retries it as needed.
 You can copy and paste the retry function from here into your code.
 {{site.data.alerts.end}}

 {% include copy-clipboard.html %}